hectorRod101/Instagram_Bot/README.md

 Depending on Browser:
 - If you don't have [ChromeDrive](https://chromedriver.chromium.org) installed.
 - Look into [ChromeDrive](https://chromedriver.chromium.org/getting-started) documentation how to setup.
+-> Make sure to move Drive into main project folder.

 - If you have the correct version of Python, you can run the program in the command prompt / terminal.
 ```bash